install.packages("pak")

 Example: forecasting with forecast learner

-Currently, we support native forecasting learners from the forecast package.
-In the future, we plan to support more forecasting learners.
+Currently, we support native forecasting learners from the forecast and smooth packages.
+In the future, we plan to support more learners.

 library(mlr3forecast)